uanders/react-redux-cheatsheet/article/react-redux-concept-workflow_v105.md

 Most tutorials approach the topic of Redux by building an app.
 While this is done the tutorials introduce the important concepts and workflow around Redux step by step.
 The general problem with this approach is that two types of information are competing with each other: the conceptual overview and the details of the coding.

-So, in order to supplement existing tutorials, this conceptual overview describes the Redux workflow in a React Redux app starting with the dominant player which is the store.
-Once the workflow is understood, it might probably be much easier to follow all the above tutorials.
+So, in order to supplement existing tutorials, this article describes the Redux conceptual overview and its workflow in a React Redux app.
+The description is starting with the dominant player in Redux Applications which is the store.
+Once the workflow is understood, it might probably be much easier to follow all of the above tutorials.

+While going the full circle this article also points to some of the common external libraries and how they would come into play: ‘immutable’, ‘normalizr’, ‘reselect’, ‘redux-thunk’, ‘redux-saga’, ‘redux-promise’ and ‘redux-persist’.

 ## A Graphical Cheat Sheet